tartiflette/tartiflette/docs/tutorial/write-your-mutation-resolvers.md

 ---
 id: write-your-mutation-resolvers
 title: Write your mutation resolvers
-sidebar_label: 6.
+sidebar_label: 7.
 Write your mutation resolvers
 ---

-If you plan to build an application, most of the time, you want to expose mutation endpoints, well known as "PUT", "DELETE", "POST" in the REST full world.
-In the GraphQL world, all the actions which mutate the data are available behind the operation `mutation`.
+If you plan to build an application, most of the time, you want to expose mutation endpoints, well known as "PUT", "DELETE" and "POST" in the REST-full world.
+In the GraphQL world though, all the actions which mutate the data are available behind the `mutation` operation.

-The `mutation` type looks like the Query one, with some less features _(no union, interface, arguments)_.
+The `mutation` operation type looks like the `query` one but with some features less _(no unions, interfaces, arguments)_.

 Thus, we will expose a field to update a recipe, either its name or cooking time.